-2.2 The students sample
+1.3 The students sample

 The survey among secondary school students was carried out in schools.
 GALE approached 19 schools with the request to have one or several classes fill in the questionnaires during a lesson.
 This was partly done through internet and partly on paper.
 The paper results were uploaded in the same online Google Doc file.
 Four schools decided to participate in the research: two in Amsterdam, a school in Utrecht and a school in The Hague.
+The data were collected partly through Google docs and partly through paper questionnaires in the period 10 October 2011 - 19 January 2012.
 The Amsterdam schools were lower vocational institutions with largely Turkish/Moroccan/Surinam 2nd generation immigrant student populations.
-The Utrecht and The Hague is one of the top-level performing schools (Gymnasium) in the Netherlands.
+The Utrecht and The Hague schools are predominantly Caucasian students.
+The school in The Hague is one of the top-level performing schools (Gymnasium) in the Netherlands.